swcarpentry/python-novice-gapminder/episodes/08-data-frames.md

 data.loc[:,'gdpPercap_1985':]
 ```

-Pandas is smart enough to recognize the number at the end of the column label and does not give you an error, although no column named `gdpPercap_1985` actually exists.
+pandas is smart enough to recognize the number at the end of the column label and does not give you an error, although no column named `gdpPercap_1985` actually exists.
 This is useful if new columns are added to the CSV file later.

 4: